 Endometriosis affects an estimated 200 million women all over the world.
-If you’re among these women with pelvic pain and abnormal uterine bleeding, seek the expert care of Dr. Khashayar Shakiba of Women’s Pelvic Surgery of North Jersey.
-He is one of the experts in the region on endometriosis and has published extensively about the condition.
-If you live in Hackensack, New Jersey, or the surrounding area, call the office or book online to learn more about endometriosis diagnosis and management.
+If you’re among these women with pelvic pain and abnormal uterine bleeding, seek the expert care of Women’s Pelvic Surgery of North Jersey, one of the experts in the region on endometriosis.
+Call the office or book online to learn more about endometriosis diagnosis and management.

 Endometriosis is an abnormal growth of endometrial cells outside the uterine cavity.
 This condition is an estrogen-dependent, benign, chronic inflammation that affects women during all stages of life.